Updated July 1, 2021.

 If you’re feeling adventurous, head over to west Molokai’s Papohaku Beach, which is one of the largest in Hawaii but is also not advisable for swimming!
 If you want something calm where you can snorkel and hear the sea lapping and lulling you to sleep, go for the south and east coast beaches.

 I hope this itinerary helps you make the absolute most of your time on Molokai!
 I hope you can benefit from my missteps and do everything!
 Comment below with what you want to do most!

 Need more Hawaii in your life?
-Check out my Pacific Islands Page!
+Check out my Hawaiian Islands Page!